NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See The Cloud Rider](#the-cloud-rider)

+## Isaiah 40:10

+> Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.

+[The one who repays deeds](#the-one-who-repays-deeds) is a divine title which in [Revelation 22:12,13](#revelation-221213) is used about Jesus, proving his deity.

 ## Isaiah 41:4

 > Who has performed and done this, calling the generations from the beginning?
 I, the LORD, the first, and with the last; I am he.